jyanar/flatiron-ccn-workshop-2025/docs/source/full/day2/current_injection.md

 Note that this is not actually that informative and, in general, it is recommended that you focus on firing rates when interpreting your model.

-Also, while
-including spike history is often helpful, it can sometimes make simulations unstable: if your GLM includes auto-regressive inputs (e.g., neurons are connected to themselves or each other), simulations can sometimes can behave poorly because of runaway excitation [$^{[1, 2]}$](#ref-1).
+Also, while including spike history is often helpful, it can sometimes make simulating spikes like this unstable: if your GLM includes auto-regressive inputs (e.g., neurons are connected to themselves or each other), simulations can sometimes can behave poorly because of runaway excitation [$^{[1, 2]}$](#ref-1).

 Finally, you may want a number with which to evaluate your model's performance.
 As discussed earlier, the model optimizes log-likelihood to find